Becoming Human: Characters

 Brandy Mulligan is a pretty and popular student.
 She is the youngest child of the Crompton family.
 Many people are scared of this family.
 There are many rumours about them, but nobody knows which are true and which are false.
 Brandy's father Jerry is accused of grievous bodily harm.
 His victim is not able to speak and has a fractured jaw.
 However, people are afraid to testify against him.
 To not be associated to her family Brandy Crompton changed her name into Brandy Mulligan.
-Brandy does martial arts and has archived the black belt.
+Brandy does martial arts and has achieved the black belt.